nealp9084/dynipsync/README.md

 # dynipsync
 A free dynamic DNS tool for the name.com API

-This is a work in progress; don't expect it to work.
+This is a work in progress, so don't expect it to work perfectly.
+It works somewhat, though!

 ## Description